The Education Value Chain:

 - Adaptations and mainstreaming, with appropriate professional and financial support.

-A consequence of this value chain is the fact that the careful implementation of educational projects whereby attitudinal change is required, takes a considerable amount of time, in general three to five years at least.
-The incubation phase (1 to 6) takes minimal more than a year already, and then mainstreaming is still beyond the horizon.
+A consequence of this Education Value Chain is the fact that the careful implementation of educational projects takes a considerable amount of time, in general three to five years at least.
+The incubation phase (1 to 7) takes minimal one or two years already, and then piloting and mainstreaming are still beyond the horizon.
 Therefore short term projects in education cannot create any sustainable impact.

-The EVC could be used as well for developing and implementing a sound and comprehensive results oriented logical framework, whereby each element represents a benchmark.
+The EVC could be used as well for developing and implementing a sound and comprehensive results oriented logical framework for monitoring, whereby each element represents a benchmark.

 * In education, mind the inside part of the coconut, which is nourishing!